 Re-establishment of Rights

-For deadlines that cannot be extended through further processing, re-establishment of rights under Article 122 EPC provides a possible means of redress, provided that deadline is missed despite all due care being taken.
-A request for re-establishment of rights must be filed within two months of the removal of the cause of non-compliance, and no later than one year from the original missed deadline.
+For deadlines that cannot be extended through further processing, re-establishment of rights under Article 122 EPC provides a possible means of redress, provided that the missed deadline was missed despite all due care being taken.
+Generally speaking, a request for re-establishment of rights must be filed within two months of the removal of the cause of non-compliance, and no later than one year from the original missed deadline.

 The request must contain a statement explaining the circumstances that led to the missed deadline and provide evidence that all due care was taken.
-Additionally, the omitted action must be completed, and the corresponding fee paid within this two-month period.
+Additionally, the omitted action must be completed, and the corresponding fee paid, within this two month period.
 The ‘all due care’ criterion sets a high bar.
 Applicants should be aware that there is no guarantee that a re-establishment of rights application will be successful.
-Also, the cost is generally high, because of the difficult ‘all due care’ standard means that applications should be meticulously prepared.
+Also, the cost is generally high, because the difficult ‘all due care’ standard means that applications should be meticulously prepared.

-Re-establishment of rights is available for certain critical deadlines, including filing the request for examination, paying renewal fees, and submitting translations after the grant of the patent.
+Re-establishment of rights is available for certain critical deadlines, such as the deadline for paying renewal fees.

 Renewals and Validations